CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{%notice note%}}

-The MD5 password configured against a BGP listen-range peer group (used to accept and create dynamic BGP neighbors) is not enforced.
-This means that connections are accepted from peers that do not specify a password.
+The MD5 password configured against a BGP listen-range peer group (used to accept and create dynamic BGP neighbors) is not enforced; connections are accepted from peers that do not specify a password.

 {{%/notice%}}

 ## Remove Private ASNs

-If you use private ASNs in the datacenter, any routes you send out to the internet contain these private ASNs.
+If you use private ASNs in the datacenter, any routes you send out to the internet contain your private ASNs.
 You can remove all the private ASNs from routes to a specific neighbor.

 The following example command removes private ASNs from routes sent to the neighbor on swp51 (an unnumbered interface):